Mixing times for exclusion processes on hypergraphs: The chameleon process

 We wish to use this notion of pinkening to encode similar events in the interchange process on hypergraphs, but the situation here is quite different since more than two particles are moved when an edge rings, and the way in which they move depends on the permutation chosen.
 As a result, describing precisely when these pinkenings occur for our version of the chameleon process is rather complicated, but the underlying motivation can be explained relatively simply.
+As in Oliveira's argument we will use pink particles as a way of tracking particles which are either red or white (equally likely).
+Whereas Oliveira could make use of laziness to split the conditional distribution among two sites, when dealing with hypergraphs we have to use a new idea of a ``twin'' permutation.
 Suppose that an edge $e$ rings and a permutation $\sigma$ is chosen to move the particles on that edge.
-To decide which particles to pinken, we make use of the fact that $f_e$ is constant on conjugacy classes to construct another permutation $\tilde\sigma$ with the same cycle structure as $\sigma$.
-Figure \ref{F:image1} gives an indication of how $\tilde\sigma$ will be produced from knowledge of $\sigma$ and the particle colours in the case of $\sigma$ being a single cycle: by modifying the trajectories of four particular particles we are able to ensure that not only does $\tilde\sigma$ have the same cycle structure as $\sigma$, but that the trajectories of all black particles in the edge are identical under both permutations (a required property -- see part~\ref{item:z_same_path} of Lemma~\ref{L:existence}).
+To decide which particles to pinken, we construct a twin permutation $\tilde\sigma$ with the property that the trajectories of all black particles in the edge are identical under both permutations (a required property -- see part~\ref{item:z_same_path} of Lemma~\ref{L:existence}), and such that, viewed marginally, the distribution of $\tilde\sigma$ agrees with that of $\sigma$.
 We then look for vertices $v$ such that under $\sigma$ a red particle is moved to $v$ and under $\tilde\sigma$ a white particle is moved to $v$; a certain subset of these particles will be pinkened.
-It is for this reason (i.e. needing to know the colours of four particular particles) that we are able to relate the mixing time of $k$ particles to that of just four particles in Lemma \ref{L:kto4}.
+The simplest example to consider is that of an edge of size 3 which contains one red, one white and one black particle, and for which $f_e$ is constant on $S_e$.
+In this case, it is straightforward to construct a twin permutation with these required properties, and the construction is sketched in Figure~\ref{fig:section6}.